buresj/gf_test/embedded.md

 ### Printing

-Each time these functions are called, they should print out the current capacity.
+Each time these functions are called, they should print out the current capacity (the number of free seats and standing places).
 First the passengers fill up all the seats, and then the standing places when they get on the bus.
 When they get off the bus, the standing places will be released first.